 Pursuing Legal Action When You’ve Been Ripped Off

 If the party fails to respond to your letter or an attorney’s letter, it’s time to file suit under the Texas Deceptive Trade Practices Consumer Protection Act.
-Texas Legal plans cover consumer law cases and allow you to pursue these claims with extensive legal fees.
+Texas Legal plans cover consumer law cases and allow you to pursue these claims without extensive legal fees.
 Even if the infraction was relatively small, you might consider pursuing action, especially if you’re concerned about the seller ripping off other people in your community through a similar scam.

 If the court finds the business violated the DTPA, they can remedy the situation in a number of ways, including:

 - economic and mental anguish damages